|

 Hitler.”
 So

-here goes, and we’ll do it step-by-step,
+here goes, and I’ll do it step-by-step,

 just to make sure everything’s clear:

-1. The reason that so many
+reason that so many

 people reading this